cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 During the creation process, the agent-packager performs the following:

 * Creates a virtualenv using the python binary of your choice.
+* Installs mandatory external modules into the virtualenv.
+* Installs mandatory and optional Cloudify Plugins and modules into the virtualenv.
+* Installs the `cloudify-agent` module into the virtualenv.
-* Installs the required modules into the virtualenv.
+* Installs any additional user chosen Cloudify Plugins or python modules into the virtualenv.
-* Validates that all required modules were installed.
+* Validates that all specified modules were installed.
 * Creates a tar file containing the virtualenv.

 {%note title=Note%}
 The tool will create a tar file to be used with Cloudify's [agent installer plugin](plugin-linux-agent-installer.html).
 For other agent installer implementations, a different type of agent might be required.
 {%endnote%}

-## Agent Configuration Files

-Cloudify's agent is originally supplied with 3 additional files:

-- a disable requiretty script.
-- a template for celery's config file.
-- a template for celery's init file.

-This tool does not provide these files - as different distributions might require different init files or require a different method for disabling requiretty.

-More info below.

 # Installation